simpleiot/simpleiot/README.md

   but rather a code base software developers can use as a starting point.
 - application technology is general, so you are not dependant on any one IoT company, or cloud provider
-- plugin architecture for extending the system
+- plugin architecture for extending the system with custom functionality
-- easy to host yourself with a simple deployment process (not a lot of pieces on the backend to manage)
+- simple deployment process (not a lot of pieces on the backend to manage)
-- For small deployments (< 1000 devices), application can run standalone (no external databases or services are required).
-Installation is as simple as starting one executable.
+  - Deployment/upgrade is as simple as copying one binary.
-- Storage (config and sensor data) supports multiple db backends (mongodb, Google Cloud Datastore, influxdb, etc).
-This allows the application to scale to any number of devices.
   - All assets are embedded.
-Deployment/upgrade is as simple as copying one binary.
+  - For small deployments (< 1000 devices), application is completely self contained (no external databases or services are required).
+- Storage (config and sensor data) supports multiple databases
+  - embedded db for small deployments
+  - (mongodb, Google Cloud Datastore, influxdb, etc) for larger deployments or other needs.

 ## Short term features